 4. Eat meals at the same time every day.

-If you’re not hungry, at least eat a small snack at the usual time.
+If you’re not hungry, eat a small snack at the usual time.

 5. Connect with friends and family.

-Social interactions are important, even during physical distancing.
+Social interactions are important.
 Seek out “back and forth” interactions where you share thoughts and feelings with another person in real time.
 Video conferences, telephone calls or even real-time text messaging is best.

 6. Avoid naps during daylight hours, especially later in the day.